MarioBlazek/dotfiles/README.md

 # Dotfiles

 OS X dotfiles for Lukas Gächter.
-Based on the dotfiles by Nicolas Gallagher.
+Based on the dotfiles by Nicolas Gallagher (<http://github.com/necolas/dotfiles>).

 ## How to install

+**Use at your own risk and if you know what you’re doing**

 The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads) and may overwrite existing